stuartleeks/dapr-pubsub-throttling/README.md

 | processing-service | A simple fake service for subscriber to call.
 Sleeps for 200ms and has rate limiting applied in config       |

-## Running the services locally
+## Running  locally

+Before running services locally, run `dapr init` to initialize dapr.

 To run the processing-service, launch a terminal and run `just run-processing-service`.

-Similarly, to run the subscriber, launch a terminal and run `just run-subscriber`.
+Similarly, to run the subscriber, launch a terminal and run `just run-subscriber-simple`.
+(To run the token-bucket version, run `just run-subscriber-token-bucket` instead.)

 To publish messages use the publisher: